doctrine/orm/docs/en/reference/basic-mapping.rst

    strategy does currently not provide full portability and is supported by the following platforms: MySQL/SQLite/SQL Anywhere (AUTO\_INCREMENT), MSSQL (IDENTITY) and PostgreSQL (SERIAL).
--  ``UUID`` (deprecated): Tells Doctrine to use the built-in Universally Unique Identifier generator.
-This strategy provides full portability.
 -  ``NONE``: Tells Doctrine that the identifiers are assigned (and thus generated) by your code.
 The assignment must take place before a new entity is passed to ``EntityManager#persist``.
 NONE is the